davidepatti/noxim/README.md

 Or, to get just the latest master sources, you can run:

     git clone https://github.com/davidepatti/noxim.git

-For further information please refer to the following files contained in the "doc" directory:

-  * INSTALL.txt: instructions to install the tool
-  * MANUAL.txt: explanation of the arguments that can be passed to the simulator
-  * AUTHORS.txt: authors of the tool
-  * LICENSE.txt: license under which you are allowed to use the source files

 Noxim has a command line interface for defining several parameters of a NoC.
 In particular the user can customize the network size, buffer size, packet size distribution, routing algorithm,